Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 What Developers Look for in Land Acquisitions

 Developers are looking for land with potential.
-Their entire analysis boils down to one key metric: yield on cost.
-They calculate all projected costs (land acquisition, hard costs, soft costs) and weigh them against the projected revenue to see if the return meets their investors' threshold.
-Understanding this helps you justify your price in terms they understand.
+But "potential" isn't vague optimism—it's a precisely calculated formula.
+Their entire analysis boils down to one key metric: yield on cost (YOC).
+They calculate all projected costs (land acquisition, hard costs like construction, soft costs like engineering and permits, financing costs, and a contingency buffer) and weigh them against the projected revenue (lot sales to homebuilders, or finished home sales if they're a vertical builder) to see if the return meets their investors' threshold IRR.

 Aligning Your Goals With Developer Interests